 - support from NASS (National Asylum Support Service) under part 6 of the Immigration and Asylum Act 1999;

 - the guaranteed element of State Pension Credit;

 - Child Tax Credit (with no Working Credit) with an annual income of no more than £16,190;

 - Universal Credit, where the parent has an annual net earned income equivalent to and not exceeding £15,400.
 This is assessed on up to three of the parent’s most recent Universal Credit assessment periods.

 - have been looked after by Calderdale Council for at least one day;

 - have been adopted from care;

 - have left care through special guardianship;

-- are subject to a child arrangement order setting out who the child is to live with (formerly known as residence orders).
+- are subject to a child arrangement order, setting out who the child is to live with (formerly a residence orders).